Playdough ideas and kids go hand in hand.

-We’ve all been there.
-Playdough activities can sometimes leave us cringing in the background.
+Yet, we’ve all been there.
+Playdough ideas can sometimes leave us cringing in the background.

 Mixed colors being stuffed back into containers, texture hardening because it was left out from the night before, and little fingers forcing endless amounts of playdough into the cracks of our kitchen table.